 …University Of Iowa…

 Marian Wilson Kimber is Professor of Musicology at the University of Iowa.
 Her research about Felix Mendelssohn and Fanny Mendelssohn Hensel has appeared in numerous books and journals.
 Wilson Kimber’s 2017 book, The Elocutionists: Women, Music, and the Spoken Word, published by the University of Illinois Press, explores women’s roles as performers and composers in the intersection of poetic recitation and music in American cultural life.
 The book is the recipient of the H. Earle Johnson Publication Subvention from the Society for American Music and an additional subvention from the American Musicological Society.
-Wilson Kimber has recently taken up performing the women’s spoken-word compositions she writes about with pianist Natalie Landowski.
+Wilson Kimber has recently taken up performing the women’s spoken-word compositions she writes about in the duo, Red Vespa, with pianist Natalie Landowski.

 …Ph.D., University of Minnesota